 JoAnn Luksich, manager, Exam and Research Data Services, 940-369-7416

-Exam and Research Data Services is responsible for research data entry and automated scanning services for test scoring and course evaluations.
+Exam and Research Data Services is responsible for automated exam form scoring and research data entry/scanning and compilation.

 Ray Banks, IT manager, UIT Desktop Services, 940-369-6051